There’s a part of Instagram that, for some reason, nobody talks about.

 AC = audio credit (Also known as the song.
 Some editors edit the audio– for example lower the pitch, or amplify the bass.
+Some even add special effects.
 Since downloading Instagram posts is possible, many editors download other edits to use that audio.
-If they do, they must give credit to the person who adjusted it.)
+If they do, they give credit to the person who adjusted it.)

 IB = inspired by (This is a very loose term.
 An editor can be inspired by another editor in many aspects– the subject being edited, the style, an effect, even the color correction.)